Sunday, July 4, 2010

 The system is architected to support generic storage providers via a plug-in model so I’m now investigating what others I can support in the first release.
 If I don’t see any easy wins then S3 and FTP will be the only ones in the first release.

 I spent a good portion of Sunday writing automated tests to ensure that the core flow processor was able to handle the cases of first time deploy, revocation and update with the minimum amount of API calls and traffic.
 If multiple deploy instructions for the same media gets into the queue the engine is able to avoid double handling.
-If some of the media is modified and re-transcoded but all the media is marked for redeployment, only the media that has actually changed will be deployed.
+If all some of the media is modified and re-transcoded but all the media is marked to redeployment, only those thumbnails that have actually changed will be deployed.